browserslist/browserslist-example/README.md

 const [first, second] = array;
 ```

-Babel will compile it to JS for Edge 16:
+Babel will compile it for Edge 16:

 ```js
 const array = [1, 2, 3];